Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 PERSON EXCLUDES

-• International airfare USA – Basra / Erbil – USA.
+• International airfare USA – Erbil – USA.

-• Iraq Visa (obtainable upon arrival for approx. US$77.00- to be paid in cash – subject to change).
+• Visas: Kurdish visa (currently obtainable upon arrival for approx. $77.00-to be paid in cash and Iraqi visa is an e-visa $160 – subject to change).

 • Beverages or any alcoholic drinks with or without meals and any meals not mentioned.